greg-lund/marble_beacon/deployment_system/README.md

 Begin by tapping the ends of the 10" 2020 extrusions with an M5 tap.
 Assemble the frame as is shown in the drawing, below.

 ![frame_assembly](https://raw.githubusercontent.com/greg-lund/marble_beacon/master/assembly_photos/frame_assem_drawing.png)

+## Step 2: Stepper Motor Mounting

+#### Parts Needed:
+- Stepper plate acrylic panel
+- 3 x Nema 17 stepper motors
+- 3 x Stepper motor bracket
+- 3 x 16 tooth GT2 pulley
+- 3 x T-nut and bolt
+- 12 x M4 x 10mm Bolt and Nut
+- 12 x M3 x 8mm Bolt and Nut
+- 2020 frame assembly

+Begin by attatching the motor brackets, as well as motors to the acrylic plate.
+Use the M4 and M3 screws here.
+Attach the motor assembly to the top of the frame assembly via the t-nuts and M5 holes in the plate.
+Attatch the pulleys at any point.

+## Step 3: Fork Subassemblies

+#### Parts Needed:
+- 9 x 6" 2020
+- 6 x 3" 2020
+- 18 x 90&deg; 2020 bracket
+- 33 x T-nut and bolt
+- 3 x Side plate acrylic panel
+- 3 x Gantry gripper acrylic panel
+- 18 x M5 x 40mm bolt
+- 18 x 20mm M5 spacer
+- 18 x V-Wheel kit